ethersphere/swarm-guide/contents/architecture.rst

  :dfn:`Chunker` is the interface to a component that is responsible for disassembling and assembling larger data.
 More precisely :dfn:`Splitter`  disassembles, while :dfn:`Joiner` reassembles documents.

-Our Splitter implementation is the  :dfn:`pyramid` chunker that does not need the size of the file, thus is able to process live capture streams.When  :dfn:`splitting` a document, the freshly created chunks are pushed to the DPA via the NetStore and calculates the swarm hash tree to return the  :dfn:`root hash` of the document that can be used as a reference when retrieving the file.
+Our Splitter implementation is the  :dfn:`pyramid` chunker that does not need the size of the file, thus is able to process live capture streams.When  :dfn:`splitting` a document, the freshly created chunks are pushed to the DPA via the NetStore and calculates the Swarm hash tree to return the  :dfn:`root hash` of the document that can be used as a reference when retrieving the file.

-When :dfn:`joining` a document, the chunker needs the swarm root hash and returns a  :dfn:`lazy reader`.
+When :dfn:`joining` a document, the chunker needs the Swarm root hash and returns a  :dfn:`lazy reader`.
 While joining, for chunks not found locally, network protocol requests are initiated to retrieve chunks from other nodes.
-If chunks are retrieved (i.e. retrieved from memory cache, disk-persisted db or via cloud based swarm delivery from other peers in the DPA), the chunker then puts these together on demand as and where the content is being read.
+If chunks are retrieved (i.e. retrieved from memory cache, disk-persisted db or via cloud based Swarm delivery from other peers in the DPA), the chunker then puts these together on demand as and where the content is being read.

 .. index::
    chunk size